(Ph.D. University of Iowa, 2010)

 SPAN 6750 - Spanish Syntax (fall odd-number years)

 Note: I teach in the Department of Romance Languages and my SPAN linguistics classes are taught in Spanish.
-Unfortunately, students who do not know Spanish will not be able to take courses with me.
+Unfortunately, students who do not know Spanish will find it difficult to take courses with me.

 Recent and forthcoming publications

-1. Gupton, T. 2017.
+2. Gupton, T. 2017.
 “Early minority language acquirers of Spanish exhibit focus-related interface asymmetries: Word order alternation and optionality in Spanish-Catalan, Spanish-Galician, and Spanish-English bilinguals”.
 In Lauchlan, Fraser and María Carmen Parafita-Couto (eds.).
-Bilingualism and Minority Languages in Europe.
+Bilingualism and Minority Languages in Europe, 214-241.
 Newcastle upon Tyne: Cambridge Scholars Publishing.

 Articles in preparation

-1. “Focus and optionality at the syntax-discourse interface in L1 and L2 Spanish”
+1. “The syntax-discourse interface and split intransitivity in L1 and L2 Spanish”

 Projects in various stages of development

-4. “Transcription and annotation of a Galician oral interview corpus”, (in consultation with Dr. Charlotte Galves (UNICAMP))
+3. “Transcription and annotation of a Galician oral interview corpus”, (in consultation with Dr. Charlotte Galves (UNICAMP)) <on hold>